 In WP 5.1 we will release the enhanced version of the ESMValTool from the project including proper documentation of the code for users and developers.
 This task will also ensure that the work in ESA CMUG is well aligned with the work in other projects that support the ESMValTool development in order to fully exploit synergies.
-In WP 5.20 (optional) we will integrate methods developed in Task 3 on observational uncertainty and internal climate variability into the ESMValTool to ensure that these methods are available for the evaluation of CMIP6 models in Task 5.4.
-WP 5.3 / WP 5.30 will integrate new versions of ESA CCI/CCI+ data into the tool and will develop new tailored diagnostics and performance metrics.
-WP 5.4 / WP 5.40 will then use the implemented diagnostics to evaluate new simulations from the CMIP6 ensemble with ESA CCI and CCI+ data.
-In WP 5.50 will enhance the ESMValTool so that it can be applied to regional models and will evaluate CORDEX simulations.
+WP 5.3 will integrate new versions of ESA CCI/CCI+ data into the tool and will develop new tailored diagnostics and performance metrics.
+WP 5.4 / will then use the implemented diagnostics to evaluate new simulations from the

+CMIP6 ensemble with ESA CCI and CCI+ data.